It is cleaner, healthier and better for the environment in which we live, uses less natural resources and saves money.

 Yes.
 Everyone is welcome to use a bin liner for their waste and then place that inside the blue bin bags.
 The waste does not to be visible or put loose into the blue bin bags.

 Yes – there is no limit on how much recycling you can put out, and we can provide additional recycling containers.
 Only official recycling containers will be accepted for collection.
-To request additional containers, please call 01656 643643 or email firstname.lastname@example.org with your full address details.
+To request additional containers, please call 01656 643643 or email firstname.lastname@example.org with your full address details, or make your request online.

 If you need to dispose of sharps, please contact the ABMU Clinical Waste Line – 01792 285421 (Mon – Fri between 9 a.m. – 12 midday) and a member of the clinical waste team will co-ordinate their collection from your home.
 For clinical waste, people who are self-medicating with no clinical infections should place dressings and bandages in their landfill bags.